Extrapolative Forecasting – Explained with Definition and Methods

 Data Availability

 Reliable quantitative historical data has to be available.
 Extrapolative forecasting methods would not be appropriate for start up, or new product launches where relevant historical data is not available.
 Nor would they be appropriate where the historical data is unreliable, perhaps because it has not been recorded in a consistent manner over the relevant time period.
-Most accounting and business systems contain copious amounts of data organised on a time basis, but one has to be certain that information is both reliable and in a usable form.
+Most accounting and business systems contain copious amounts of data organized on a time basis, but one has to be certain that information is both reliable and in a usable form.

 Data Comparability